g-patin/Temperature_model/README.md

 # Temperature_model
-This is an attempt to model the heat diffusion through paint layers exposed optical radiation
+This is an attempt to model the heat diffusion through paint layers exposed optical radiation.